RedisLabs/redislabs-docs/content/rc/administration/configuration/monitoring-performance.md

 different, so there are no best practices, per se, around what to set these to.

-Note: The "Total size of datasets under this plan" metric is at the subscription plan level even though they are shown (for convenience) at the database level.
+**Note**: The "Total size of datasets under this plan" metric is at the subscription plan level even though they are shown (for convenience) at the database level.
 If you set this alert in one database you can see that the value has changed in the other database configurations too.
 The